The other day, I spent a couple of hours cringing through my old pictures folder.

 In 2014, I trained almost everyday, and sometimes twice to build my engine for two races at the end of the year.
 Then, it crumbled down when I went away for 3 weeks, right before the race, and lost 2-3 months worth of fitness because I was just an average shopaholic mall rat.
 It’s not like I had a background full of fitness either.
 I sucked at basketball in school, (you think?) made the volleyball team but only to keep the benches warm, and ate uncontrollably totally aware of my sensitive gut while hoovering down hot dogs from gas stations, french fries, fish fingers.
 I maxed out my credit card on worthless crap, 80% of which I gave away because my clothes were falling off.

 At the end of 2014, I struggled down the finish line in both races I spent the entire year training for.
-I couldn’t be running feeling like I was carrying a baby in a backpack turned to the front, or feeling like I wanted to throw up almost everything I ate the night before.
+I couldn’t be running feeling like I was carrying something heavy, or feeling like I wanted to throw up almost everything I ate the night before.
 I threw the toys out of the pram and blamed the cook for EVERYTHING.
 He doesn’t know I run.

 So in January 2015, I totally did a U-turn on my diet.
 If I wanted to run faster, I had to step up my game physically and mentally.
 Halve my portions, eat consciously, cut back on vacation time, embrace FOMO, compromise late dinners for more sleep, lift weights, and enjoy aging.
 I started to invest in things that matter like a gym membership where good looking people go and pick up a cucumber instead of Maltesers.
 Rather than swiping down instagram posts of people who have better lives than me, I read running blogs, travel blogs, nutrition, podcasts, science of anything, race reports blah blah.
 Except for gas station hot dogs and gob-smackers, I haven’t cut out anything from my diet.
 I still eat cupcakes and burgers every other week, and discovered a new found love of Jarritos Mexican Cola…..and camel milk.